lisafrench/javascript-exercises/README.md

 Overview
 -------------

-This repository is a collection of my solutions to simple JavaScript exercises.
+This repository is a growing collection of my solutions to simple JavaScript exercises.

 Exercise Inspirations